ManoloMancelli/HadesVR_Remix/docs/Wand_Official.md

 ![1](img/wand_controller_mode.png)

-2. Components got too hot and unglued from the cardboard

- - Lol

-3. Grip button logic is reversed.
-It's pressed when I don't press it and vice-versa.

- - You have installed "Normally Open" tact switch.
-Replace it with "Normally closed" one.

-4. In-game Wand model looks like hand
+2. In-game Wand model looks like hand

  - There are no custom models at this point.
 You are stuck with generic hand model.

-5. Rotation is working but controller doesn't move when I wave my hand
+3. Rotation is working but controller doesn't move when I wave my hand

  - Wand controller requires PSMoveService EX and PSEye / HadesVR Base Stations to work in 6DoF

-6. Joystick is not working properly
+4. Joystick is not working properly

  - Make sure you changed the joystick values

 ![1](img/joystick_values.png)

-7. SteamVR shows low controller battery
+5. SteamVR shows low controller battery

  - At this moment, there is no battery measurement system.
 Just ignore it.